Laver Close, Nottingham, Nottinghamshire NG5 7LS

 Art & Design

 As art and design lead at Coppice Farm I am committed to ensuring that as a school we provide all children with learning opportunities to engage in quality art and design.
 The purpose of Art and Design education is to give pupils the skills, concepts and knowledge necessary for them to express their responses to ideas and experiences in a visual or tactile form.
 It fires their imagination and is a fundamental means of personal expression.
-While it is essentially a practical subject, art should provide opportunities for reflection and, with increasing sensitivity, pupils should acquire the ability to make informed, critical responses to their own work and that of others.- Kate Jefferson, Art & Design Lead
+While it is essentially a practical subject, art should provide opportunities for reflection and, with increasing sensitivity, pupils should acquire the ability to make informed, critical responses to their own work and that of others.
+We follow three 'Big Ideas' in art - history of art, developing ideas and mastering techniques. - Miss H Lynch, Art & Design Lead

 INTENT - what does the Art and Design curriculum intend to do?